wix-incubator/wix-code-docs/wix-inbox-v2/wix-inbox-v2/Conversations/guides/conversations-intro.md

 ## Terminology

-- **Conversation:** A collection of messages exchanges between a business and a participant.
+- **Conversation:** A collection of message exchanges between a business and a participant.
 Conversations are displayed in your site's [Inbox][inbox-deeplink].
-- **Participant:** An anonymous visiter, contact, or site member.
-- **Channel:** A communication channel, such as email or chat boxes, in which a visitor, contact, or member can receive messages.
+- **Channel:** A communication channel, such as email or chat boxes in which a visitor, contact, or member can receive messages.
+- **Business:** Your Wix site.
+- **Participant:** An anonymous visitor, contact, or site member.